scott-anderson-wc/cs210pub/lectures/L01/env-html-urls.md

 ## What number is it?

 * Originally, we planned to number it 210, a souped-up version of 110
-* However, 110 doesn't exist and conceptually, it pairs better with 304, so
+* However, 110 doesn't exist anymore and conceptually, the course pairs better with 304, so
 * Now it's numbered 204,
-* But almost everything I've written says "210"; even this account
+* But almost everything I've written originally said "210", so you may
+* find some vestiges.
+Don't worry about that.

 ## Course Development

-Since this is a new course, I will be asking you to fill out lots of feedback surveys about whether a reading assignment or problem set is too hard, too easy, or just right.
+Since this is a relatively new course, I will be asking you to fill out lots of feedback surveys about whether a reading assignment or problem set is too hard, too easy, or just right.

 I'll try to keep these brief, but they are important